Graham Burke: European goals

+In a 2022–23 UEFA Europa League qualifier against KF Shkupi he netted his seventh.

+In a 2023–24 UEFA Champions League qualifier against Breiðablik he netted his eighth.

 International career

 Burke has represented the Republic of Ireland from under-17 to under-21 level.
 In May 2018, Burke received his first call-up to the senior team for a trio of friendlies during May/June 2018.
 He made a substitute appearance for a Republic of Ireland XI against Celtic in Scott Brown's testimonial match on 20 May 2018.
 On 28 May 2018, Burke made his full senior international debut for the Republic of Ireland national team in a friendly game against France at the Stade De France when he came on in the 70th minute as a substitute.

 Burke scored his first international goal for the Republic of Ireland on 2 June 2018 as Ireland beat the United States 2–1 in Dublin.
 In doing so, he became the first home-based Irish international goalscorer since April 1978 when Ray Treacy, also of Shamrock Rovers, scored for the Republic of Ireland against Turkey.

-His third cap came in a friendly in Poland on the 11th September 2018.
+His third and final cap came in a friendly in Poland on 11 September 2018.